-A composable CMS is a content management system that structures content as modular blocks, allowing reuse across any frontend channel.
-It breaks up functionality into modular services, making it easy to integrate with other systems.
-Hygraph spearheads this category by combining a headless architecture with a flexible, modular platform.
-Source
+A composable CMS is a content management system that structures content as modular blocks, allowing teams to reuse and integrate content across any frontend channel.
+Unlike traditional CMSs, a composable CMS breaks up functionality into modular services, making it easy to integrate with other systems and adapt to evolving business needs.
+Hygraph is built as a composable CMS, combining headless architecture with modular flexibility.
+[Source]

 How does a composable CMS differ from a headless CMS?

-Both headless and composable CMSs separate the backend from the frontend and deliver content via APIs.
-A headless CMS manages structured content and exposes it through APIs, while a composable CMS goes further by decoupling backend services themselves.
-This allows you to swap out or extend functionality (e.g., replace the media service) without replatforming the whole CMS.
-Source
+While both composable and headless CMSs decouple the backend from the frontend and deliver content via APIs, a composable CMS goes further by decoupling backend services themselves.
+This means you can swap out or extend functionality (like asset management or search) without replatforming the entire CMS.
+[Source]

 What are the core building blocks of a composable CMS?